evanshortiss/openshift-app-dev-templates/parcel-bundler-s2i/README.md

 ## Product API

-The API must return an Array of Objects with this format:
+The API must set the correct CORS header (or `*` if you don't care!), and return an Array of Objects with this format:

 ```js
 [